The Kościuszko Museum at the Kościuszko Mound is a new tourist attraction in Krakow

 – says prof. Mieczysław Rokosz, president of the Kosciuszko Mound Committee in Krakow.

-The exhibition “Kościuszko – a hero still needed” commemorates the heritage of Tadeusz Kościuszko, but is especially aimed to young people.
+The exhibition “Kościuszko – a Hero for Our Times” commemorates the heritage of Tadeusz Kościuszko, but is especially aimed to young people.
 To reach to the new recipient, modern exhibition tools were used, showing Kościuszko as a superhero who, thanks to his character traits and many talents, changed the world.
 The viewers take part in an extraordinary spectacle that combines multimedia projects and elements of a computer game with traditional museum exhibits from the collections of Polish museum institutions.

 Works on the exhibition lasted less than two years.
 The author of the script is dr Michał Niezabitowski, member of the Kościuszko Mound Committee and director of the Krakow Museum.
 The exhibition was designed and made by a consortium of Adventure Multimedialne Muzea and Koza Nostra Studio, known from dozens of exhibition implementations throughout Poland.